 Following May's death in 1977, the ICHM sought a suitable means by which to honor the memory of this remarkably selfless contributor to the international community of historians of mathematics.
 The result was the Kenneth O. May Prize given for outstanding contributions to the history of mathematics and first awarded in 1989 to Dirk J. Struik and Adolf P. Yushkevich on the occasion of the 18th International Congress of History of Science in Hamburg and Munich.
 In 1993, the ICHM commissioned the Canadian sculptor, Salius Jaskus, to design in bronze the Kenneth O. May Medal as part of the Kenneth O. May Prize.

-The next Kenneth O. May Medal and Prize will be awarded in 2021 at the 26th International Congress of History of Science and Technology in Prague (Czech Republic).
+The next Kenneth O. May Medal and Prize will be awarded in 2025 at the 27th International Congress of History of Science and Technology in Dunedin (New Zealand)

 To date, the following distinguished historians of mathematics have been recognized for their work through the presentation of the Kenneth O. May Prize and Medal: